 (e.g. "Kill 5 beavers down by the pond")

-Long favored by developers for their economy, this generic form often involves checklists of local fauna, and can be implemented in various ways.
+This generic form often involves checklists of local fauna, and can be implemented in various ways.

 - Training/tutorial missions.